Sebastian-Zaragoza/IntelligTest-JWT/README.md

 🔐 Description

-A customized JWT-based authentication system for the MERN-based IntelligTest educational web app.
+A customized JWT-based authentication system for the Microservices IntelligTest web application.
 It enables secure user registration, email verification, login, password reset, and robust token-based access control.
+It doesn't implement AWS Cognito or Google OAuth 2.0.
+Its just a proposal of a JWT deployment.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━